yuranxue272181/WPIMQP/README.md

 WPI MQP Image Process Software Initial Version.
 This project is a basic YUV video player with OpenGL rendering.
-The current UI is very simple and rough (and ugly :)) and will be gradually improved over the vacations.
+The current UI is very simple and rough (and ugly :)) and will be gradually improved.

 Basic Development Information
 -